makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 ## 4.6 Predicting BLI Scores

-* from the above studied corpus and isomorphism measures.
-We make predictions
+* from the above studied corpus and isomorphism measures
 * our three corpus properties, six isomorphism measures, and all of these combined, using random forest regression with the default parameters in Scikit-learn (Pedregosa+ 2011), evaluating the model with the